dafny-lang/dafny/docs/_includes/Types.md

 declared inside angle brackets and can stand for any type.

-It is sometimes necessary to restrict these type parameters so that they can only be instantiated by certain families of types.
-As such, Dafny distinguishes types that support the equality operation in compiled contexts.
-To indicate that a type parameter is restricted to such _equality supporting_ types, the name of the type parameter takes the suffix "`(==)`".[^fn-type-mode]  For example,
+It is sometimes necessary to restrict these type parameters so that they can only be instantiated by certain families of types, that is, by types that have certain properties.
+The following subsections describe the restrictions Dafny supports.

+Dafny has some inference support that makes certain signatures less cluttered (described in Section [Type Inference](#sec-type-inference)).
+In some cases, this support will infer that a type-parameter must be restricted in a particular way, in which case Dafny will add the appropriate suffix, such as `(==)`, automatically.

+## Equality-supporting type parameters: `T(==)`

+Designating a type parameter with the `(==)` suffix indicates that the parameter may only be replaced with types that are known to support equality comparisons (`==` and `!=`).
+This restriction only applies during compilation; for verification the `(==)` suffix does not restrict the substituted type.

+For example,
 ```dafny
 method Compare<T(==)>(a: T, b: T) returns (eq: bool)
 {